 Hogenesch Lab

 The scientific direction of the lab was shaped by training with Christopher A. Bradfield, Joseph S. Takahashi, Steve A. Kay, and Peter G. Schultz.
-Their work helped define the experimental rigor, conceptual range, and interdisciplinary style that continue to inform the lab’s approach to biological timing and genome-scale biology.
+This is less a list of famous names than a story about how the lab’s approach was built: transcription-factor biology and mechanistic rigor, circadian genetics, systems-level clock science, and then large-scale chemical and genomic tool building.

 Christopher A. Bradfield